MarkoGodra/TopicServer/README.md

 * Marko Dragojevic
 * Stevan Stevic

-It is done as part of out final exam for Fundamentals of _Computer Networks 1_ course.
+It is done as part of our final exam for _Fundamentals of Computer Networks 1_ course.

 ## License